mordrax/elm-at-phd-book/chapters/compile-time.md

 _Coupling, in the form of importing modules, is the key to causing large jumps in compiled files and eventually a blowout in compile time.
 Anyone who's experienced their workflow grind to a halt knows what this feels like. elm-module-graph[^1] is an excellent tool in diagnosing where your dependencies come from.
 Making modules Simple[^2] is the key to having a constant compile time as your application grows._

 There are two kinds of issues when trying to improve compile time.
-Compiler/OS optimisation issues[^3] and your application architecture.
-The former issues are well known and likely to be addressed in the 0.19 release.
-The latter is the focus of this section as it will affect most codebases beyond ~10k lines.
-If your application is less than this, or your compile time is under 10 seconds, focus on features and do not waste time fiddling with compile time.
+Compiler/OS optimisation issues and your application architecture.
+The former has well documented workarounds[^3] and are likely to be addressed in the 0.19 release.
+The latter is the focus of this section as it will affect most codebases beyond roughly 10k lines.
+If your application is less than this, or your compile time is under 10 seconds, focus on features and do not waste time fiddling with compile time optimizations.
 Read something useful like [Refactoring](/chapters/refactoring.md) to reduce time spent on bugs.

 #### Do you have a coupling problem?
 Here's the test: